kpassapk/blog/content/posts/happyapi-temporal.md

 [auth-code]: https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.1

-When a user tries to access a protected resource, they are rediceted to a login apge.
-This login link contains a "state" parameter, lated validated by the client when the user is redirected back with an authorization code.
+When a user tries to access a protected resource, they are redirected to a login page.
+This login link contains a "state" parameter, later validated by the client when the user is redirected back with an authorization code.

 If the state parameter is OK, the client exchanges the auth code for an access token and refresh